banjocreek/node-entity-promises/README.md

 Promise functions for working with entity models.

-## Functions
+### Functions

 - createIntroducer: produce a function that augments objects with an id
-- introduce: pre-build introducer with an internal id generator
+- introduce: pre-built introducer with an internal id generator
 - createCleaner: produce a function that removes persistence cruft